Haskell-Things/ImplicitCAD/README.md

 ImplicitCAD is very much a work in progress.

-What works (August 9th, 2019 -- regressions are possible if not probable):
+What works (January 26th, 2020 -- regressions are possible if not probable):

  - CSG, bevelled CSG, shells.
  - 2D output (svg, png, dxf).